-2.7 License information
+2.8 License information

-Viinex 3.3 requires a license document for functioning.
-A license document could be local, represented by a string of characters in Viinex 3.3 configuration, Windows registry or a file on Linux filesystem; a license document can also be stored on a USB device (SenseLock dongle).
-Another option for a Viinex 3.3 instance is to not have neither a local license document, nor an access to the Senselock dongle, but to have an access to another (remote) Viinex 3.3 instance running a floating license server.
+Viinex 3.1 requires a license document for functioning.
+A license document could be local, represented by a string of characters in Viinex 3.1 configuration, Windows registry or a file on Linux filesystem; a license document can also be stored on a USB device (SenseLock dongle).
+Another option for a Viinex 3.1 instance is to not have neither a local license document, nor an access to the Senselock dongle, but to have an access to another (remote) Viinex 3.1 instance running a floating license server.

-Which of these options is chosen depends on the presence of license key in Viinex 3.3 configuration, on the contents of this key, and on the visibility of a Senselock USB device and the presence of "emulated" license storage.
+Which of these options is chosen depends on the presence of license key in Viinex 3.1 configuration, on the contents of this key, and on the visibility of a Senselock USB device and the presence of "emulated" license storage.
 The algorithm to choose between these options is as follows:

-- 1. If the license key is present in Viinex 3.3 configuration, the content of this key is used.
-Depending on format of the value for the license key, this can be either a local "software" license (i.e. a license bound to the local harware), or a reference to a floating license server. - 2.
-If the license key is absent in Viinex 3.3 configuration and a Senselock USB dongle is accessible by the Viinex 3.3 instance, then the license document contained in that dongle is used.
+- 1. If the license key is present in Viinex 3.1 configuration, the content of this key is used.
+Depending on format of the value for the license key, this can be either a local "software" license (e.g. a license bound to the local harware), or a reference to a floating license server. - 2.
+If the license key is absent in Viinex 3.1 configuration and a Senselock USB dongle is accessible by the Viinex 3.1 instance, then the license document contained in that dongle is used.

-3. If the license key is absent in Viinex 3.3 configuration and no Senselock USB dongle is accessible by the Viinex 3.3 instance, - then the "emulated" license storage is checked for the presence of a license document.
+3. If the license key is absent in Viinex 3.1 configuration and no Senselock USB dongle is accessible by the Viinex 3.1 instance, - then the "emulated" license storage is checked for the presence of a license document.

 The control over a license documents that reside in the Senselock USB dongle or a "emulated" license storage is performed using viinex-lm-upgrade utility and described in section 7.2.
-Either of these cases specify a local license document, but do not interfere with Viinex 3.3 configuration (i.e. they are controlled independently from Viinex 3.3 configuration).
-This section describes the first of mentioned three options, when the license property is present in Viinex 3.3 configuration.
+Either of these cases specify a local license document, but do not interfere with Viinex 3.1 configuration (e.g. they are controlled independently from Viinex 3.1 configuration).
+This section describes the first of mentioned three options, when the license property is present in Viinex 3.1 configuration.

-2.7.1 Local license document
+2.8.1 Local license document